 The best places to live in Mumbai

-The most important factors in choosing where to live are proximity to work and, for families with children moving to Mumbai, the location of schools.
+The most important factors in choosing where to live are proximity to work and, for families with children, the location of schools.
 Commuting can be a hassle – traffic is horrendous and not everyone has the gumption to brave the local public transport, at least at first.

 Most residential neighbourhoods in the city are upmarket and coastal.
 While each area offers a little bit of something for everyone, the more affluent areas come with a hefty price tag attached.
 After all, Mumbai is known for being the city with the highest cost of living in India.